grahamhaynie/htmlsearch/readme.md

 ## Future developement

+* Use requests library instead of urlib
+* Use Beutifulsoup library instead of re
 * Improve the regular expression used to reduce clutter
 * Add a search for custom search where the user can input an html element to search for
 * Add the ability to search for embedded elements, where the user selects the elements and the order to search for them